 If your business needs to run multiple web sites reflecting differing service lines, or linguistic and geographical territories, or if you run a division containing multiple brands, you can find yourself quickly spending very large enterprise CMS licensing fees to get the flexibility and power you need.

 As a web design agency focusing on design system approaches, this gives us at Coherence the ability to provide enterprise level solutions to our customers.
-We’ve worked with Cohesion, and its predecessors, for 4 years now, and it underpins everything that we do: delivering multi-market, multi-language and multi--brand design customer-facing web platforms.
+We’ve worked with Site Studio, and its predecessors, for 4 years now, and it underpins everything that we do: delivering multi-market, multi-language and multi--brand design customer-facing web platforms.

 First of all, what is a design system?